DIY Resume Mistakes

 Here are a few tips how to avoid a mistake we often see in DIY resumes.
 You'll want to avoid these to make the most of your 15 seconds in the limelight of the employer.

 Frequently job seekers limit their chance to capture employers' attention because their resumes lack of a description of their success stories.
-Instead, their resumes become a boring laundry list of duties and responsibilities about
+Instead, their resumes become a boring laundry list of duties and responsibilities about what they did, with not a hint about how they did it.

-The way to write a compelling resume is to first reflect upon your past work, then
+The way to write a compelling resume is to first reflect upon your past work, then tell a story describing the accomplishments you achieved throughout your career.

 The "Required Skills-Abilities" section of job postings frequently includes: